 Stick To Your Plan

 Whatever you decide your course of action is, stick to it!
-If you decide to evacuate at first warning, do so as planned.
+If you decide to evacuate at the first warning, do so as planned.
 If you choose to ride out the storm, make sure everything is locked in and ready.
 Changing your mind at the last minute could render you unprepared and lead to unnecessary accidents.
 Decide what your plan is before the storm approaches and make sure everything is ready to go.